How to Apply

-- Complete and submit this application form by the application deadline of December 1st.
+- Complete and submit application in Handshake by the application deadline of April 29th, 2022.
 You will upload an electronic copy of your resume, an employer verification form, budget form, and short essays to supplement your application.

 - Late or incomplete applications will not be considered.

-The Center for Career Development will announce the scholarship recipients on a rolling basis, and recipients will be notified by email at their UT email address.
+The Center for Career Development & Academic Exploration will announce the scholarship recipients on a rolling basis, and recipients will be notified by email at their UT email address.

 Basic Terms & Conditions for Recipients

-- Recipient must meet with Center for Career Development staff member for short training and orientation prior to beginning the internship.
+- Recipient must meet with Center for Career Development & Academic Exploration staff member for short training and orientation prior to beginning the internship.

-- Recipient may be called on to speak at the Center for Career Development events, representing the scholarship program as well as the Center for Career Development.
+- Recipient may be called on to speak at the Center for Career Development & Academic Exploration events, representing the scholarship program as well as the center.

-- Recipient must complete a brief follow-up summary and submit on the job pictures for the Center for Career Development.
+- Recipient must complete a brief follow-up summary and submit on the job pictures for the Center for Career Development & Academic Exploration.
 These pictures and summaries may be used in further publications.